 The 30th anniversary of the Marathon des Sables, the world’s largest and longest-standing expedition stage race is upon us, beginning Sunday, April 5 and ending Saturday, April 11 in the Sahara Desert of southern Morocco.

 This is iRunFar’s sixth year of covering the race live, and we’ll provide you daily updates from the race just like previous years.
 Below we preview the race itself–given its unusual format–as well as the top men’s and women’s competitors.

-The 2014 race features five competitive stages and one non-competitive charity stage totaling something close to 250 kilometers/155 miles.
-This year, 1,079 competitors are expected to start, among them 165 women.
+The 2015 race will have six competitive stages totaling something close to 250 kilometers/155 miles, held over seven days.
+This year, 1,363 competitors are expected to start, including 209 women.

-The MdS is a self-sufficiency stage race meaning that each competitor carries what they need for six stages of running, including food, clothing, toiletries, and personal medical supplies.
+The MdS is a self-sufficiency stage race meaning that each competitor carries what they need for a week of running and camping, including food, clothing, toiletries, and personal medical supplies.
 Race administration provides runners with a daily allotment of water, shade structures under which they can rest and sleep, and emergency medical care.

 April is spring in the Sahara Desert, which means temperatures, while still hot, are more benign than in summer.
-Daily highs during the race typically range between 95 and 110 degrees Fahrenheit with typical spikes to above 120 degrees.
-The Sahara, like all good deserts, cools down at night, so runners should expect lows in the 50’s and 60’s Fahrenheit for sleeping.
-Most years, the relative humidity is below 10%.
+Daily highs during the race usually range between 95 and 110 degrees Fahrenheit with typical spikes to above 120 degrees.
+The Sahara cools down at night, so runners should expect lows in the 50s and 60s Fahrenheit for sleeping.
+Most years, the daytime relative humidity is below 10%.